patconnole/openc2_companion/README.md

 # Message: Headers

 The forgotten children of OpenC2: The Headers.
-They're called [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in the Language Spec, but their details are in the Transfer specs, becuase 'headers' is very dependent on transport protocol.
+They're called [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in the Language Spec, but their implementation details are in the Transfer specs, becuase 'headers' is very dependent on transport protocol.
 They tell you if the payload is a Command or Response, in JSON or something else, etc.

 **Message Headers**
 ```
-Fields:

 content_type : Is the payload JSON?
 msg_type     : Is the payload an OpenC2 Command or Response?
 request_id   : Easily conflated with "command_id", but can be used to help group commands.
 Again, look in your Transfer Spec.
 ...          : Many more that are dependent on the Transfer Spec.
 ```

 Notice that some *look* like HTTP headers; they become so when used with HTTPS Transfer, eg:

 Here are the OpenC2 Common Message Elements **"content_type"** and **"msg_type"**, put into the HTTP Header **"Content-type"**.
 We also stuck in the version for good measure.